You are only a great resume away from your next HR dream job!

 What should you highlight in your HR resume?

 Many people like to talk about their educational history because they think this is what recruiters want to see.
-However, most companies will be more interested in the past work experience that you have.
+However, most companies will be more interested in the past work experience and skills that you have.

 When talking about your work history and your experience in the HR industry, be sure to edit your talking points to make them relevant to the role that you’re applying for.